blackcat-solutions/bc-multiselect-combo/README.md

 bc-multiselect-combo
 =======================

-A multi-select combo component which uses a dgrid to show the available options, providing type-ahead filtering allowing for selection amongst large data sets as can be done for instance in MS Excel.
+This component is designed to allow multiple selection from large data sets, and uses a regular dijit ComboButton combined with a custom popup that uses a dgrid for easy filtering.

 See [the test page](http://blackcatsolutions.co.uk/bc-components/bc-multiselect-combo/test/TestMultiSelectComboBox.html) for examples of how it can be configured for different use cases.

+Features:
+* Filter within large data sets to easily find the entries you want;
+* Choose whether to have selections applied immediately, or whether to wait for the user to click an 'Apply' button in the case that expensive operations are performed on change of selection;
+* Simple 'Clear all' option;
+* Presentation options including whether you want selection counts, and optionally nouns with those selection counts.

 Limitations
 ===========